MacHooper/full-stack-dev/SQL/SQLAlchemy.md

 It is when we run `db.session.commit` that all changes are commited.

+A Flush takes pending changes and translates them into SQL commands, ready to be commited to the database.
+On INSERTS a flush allows future primary key values to exits.
+NOT the same as a commit - Nothing is persisted to the database yet when a flush happens.

 ### Stages:
 1. **Transient:** an object exists, it was defined.
                   `user1=User(name='Mac')
 2. **Pending:** an object was attached to a session.
 "Undo becomes available via `db.session.rollback().
 Waits for a flush to happen
 3. **Flushed:** about ready to be commited to the database, translating actions into SQL command statements for the engine.
 4. **Commited:** manually called for a change to persist to the database; session's transaction is cleared for a new set of changes.

+## 4. SQAlchemy Object Lifecycle - Part 2
+* A **flush** takes pending changes, and translates them into commands ready to be commited.
+It occurs:
+  * when you call `Query`.
+Or
+  * on `db.session.commit()

+A commit creates persistent changes on the database AND lets the db.session start with a new transaction.

+When a statement has been flushed already, SQLAlchemy knows not to do the work of translating actions to SQL statements.

+> Flush occurs whenever a `query` or `commit()` is called.